dnoegel/DsnFrontendBlocks/Readme.md

 * Plugin registers a PreFilter in smarty
 * Any template file will go through the `BlockAnnotator` which will split the blocks using the `BlockSplitter` class
 * Blocks are sorted by nesting level and then replaced with their old content but a START and END HTML comment inside
+* stripping of HTML comments is disabled temporarily (sSEOREMOVECOMMENTS)
+* another template and compile cache directory is registered, so other users are not affected

 # todos
 * Add IP range or something similar